dinhhung2512/Archon/README.md

   - Specify the interval, in seconds, that Archon will request mining info for this chain.
 Minimum is 1 second.
 - `useDynamicDeadlines`
   - Optional.
 Default = false
-  - If set to true, and you have specified a total plot size in your Archon configuration, Archon will calculate your target deadline dynamically for each block, for this chain only.
+  - If set to true, Archon will calculate your target deadline dynamically for each block, for this chain only.
 - `allowLowerBlockHeights`
   - Optional.
 Default = false
   - If set to true, Archon will change its new-block-detection method from "block height greater than previous" to "block height not equal to previous" for this chain only, which will consequently allow a lower block height to be mined in the same chain.